sympy/sympy/doc/src/modules/physics/mechanics/system.rst

    >>> [body.name for body in system.bodies]
    ['ceiling', 'link1', 'link2']

-For more information of the joints checkout the joints documentation.
+For more information of the joints check out the joints documentation.
 Constraints can be added in the following way.
 The constraint below restricts the tip of the ``link2`` to only move along the ``y-axis`` of the ``ceiling`` frame.